agentzero93/syr_squirrel_lcwgs/README.md

 ```bash

 ```
-5) Mark and remove duplicate aligned reads using Picard MarkDuplicates (then verify that duplicates have been removed using QualiMap and MultiQC).
+5) Mark duplicate aligned reads using Picard MarkDuplicates (then reassess bam files with QualiMap and MultiQC).
 ```bash

 ```